AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.2/ex1.md

 Fields like the ECID and the Orchestration eventID are required and as such preselected.

-However, a marketeer needs to have flexible access to all data points that provide context to a Journey.
+However, a marketeer needs to have flexible access to all data points that provide context to a journey.
 So let's make sure to select the following fields as a minimum as well (found within the Place context node):

 - City